 -

-Natural Drying is Essential: After washing, gently roll the sheepskin in a large, clean towel and press gently to absorb excess water.
-Then lay the coat flat on a clean, dry towel and let it air dry.
-Place the fleece out of direct sunlight and avoid any form of direct heat (such as a dryer, radiator or hair dryer), as these can shrink and harden the leather, and damage the fibers.
+Natural Drying is Essential: After washing, carefully roll the sheepskin in a large, clean towel and gently press to absorb excess water.
+Then, lay the fleece flat on a clean, dry towel and allow it to air dry.
+Place the fleece away from direct sunlight and avoid any form of direct heat (such as a dryer, radiator, or hairdryer), as these can cause the leather to shrink and harden, and damage the fibers.

 -

-Shaping and Revitalizing: Gently stretch the coat while it is still slightly damp to help maintain its original shape.
-Once the coat is almost dry, gently brush it to separate the fibers and restore beautiful fluffiness.
+Shaping and Revitalizing: Gently stretch the fleece while it is still slightly damp to help maintain its original shape.
+Once the fleece is almost dry, you can gently brush it to separate the fibers and restore its beautiful fluffiness.

 -

-Placement and Protection: Consider the placement of your sheepskin rugs.
-Although they look great anywhere, a location with less chance of spills significantly reduces the need for thorough cleaning.
-Prolonged exposure to moisture can lead to undesirable odors and damage the leather.
+Placement and Protection: Consider the placement of your sheepskin.
+While they look beautiful anywhere, a location with less risk of spills significantly reduces the need for deep cleaning.
+Prolonged exposure to moisture can lead to undesirable odors and damage to the leather.

 -

-Avoid Aggressive Chemicals: As mentioned earlier, harsh chemicals, bleaches and solvents are disastrous for the delicate natural fibers and lanolin.
-Always stick to mild, wool-friendly products.
+Avoid Harsh Chemicals: As mentioned earlier, harsh chemicals, bleaches, and solvents are detrimental to the delicate natural fibers and lanolin.
+Always adhere to mild, wool-friendly products.

-By following these guidelines, you will ensure that your Monroe Life sheepskin maintains its lush beauty, softness and comfort year in and year out.
+By following these guidelines, you will ensure that your Monroe Life sheepskin maintains its luxurious beauty, softness, and comfort year after year.
 Fully enjoy the luxury and natural charm of your sheepskin with proper maintenance!